 What is web hosting?

 Web hosting is a digital service that enables your website's online presence.
-This service stores your website files, including text, photos, videos, and other data, on a physical server in a data center so that it can be accessed by others via the internet at any time.
+At its core, web hosting is a service that stores your website’s files, including text, photos, videos, and other data, on a physical server in a data center so that it can be accessed by others via the internet at any time.
+It's a powerful computer that’s always connected to the internet.
+When someone types your website address into their browser, that server delivers the site to their screen.
 If you plan to launch a business website, online store, or blog, you'll need a web hosting service provider.

 Yes, you could buy your own server, but they’re expensive.
 So most people rent space on a server owned by a web hosting company like GoDaddy.